 I have always been into exercising and training and so I was excited about this part.
 I loved the challenge and always enjoyed pushing myself to new limits.
 Now I am not sure whether you call it arrogance or inexperience (most probably arrogance) but I

-figured that the 6 day a week training regime I was doing would be enough to get me there and I wouldn’t need to modify my training too much.
+figured that the 6 day a week training regime.
+I was hoping what I was doing would be enough to get me to the top.
+Hoping I wouldn’t need to modify my training too much.
 I was wrong.

-I found that out when I went on my first few hikes and after 1.5 -2 hrs I was out of breath and dripping with sweat.
-I asked how I would be able to last 6-7 hours per day on the trail, for days at a time, AT ELEVATION!!
-I reached out to Ian for advice and again he laid out the plan for me and although I didn’t admit it to him, I think he and I both knew from our conversation, that all my training was geared to short bursts of energy (Muay Thai sparring) and not endurance and stamina, which is what I needed.
+When I went on my first few hikes and after 1.5 -2 hrs I was out of breath and dripping with sweat.
+I asked the question, how I would be able to last 6-7 hours per day on the trail.
+Trekking for days at a time, AT ELEVATION!!
+Ian’s advice again was perfect.
+He laid out the plan for me and although I didn’t admit it to him.
+I think he and I both knew from our conversation, that all my training was geared to short bursts.
+The type of Muay Thai sparring and not endurance and stamina, which is what I needed.

 During the Trip